Manufacturing & Industrial IoT

 Motor and Rotating Equipment

 Vibration analysis is the most mature predictive maintenance signal for motors, pumps, compressors, and fans.
-AWS IoT SiteWise combined with Amazon Lookout for Equipment can detect:
+AWS IoT SiteWise native anomaly detection can detect:

 - Bearing defects — Vibration frequency patterns that indicate early bearing wear (typically detectable 3-6 weeks before failure)